-Oprah Winfrey And Stedman Graham Reunite After 14 Day Quarantine
+Oprah Winfrey And Stedman Graham Reunite After 14-Day Quarantine

 After 14 days of quarantining separately, @oprah & @stedmangraham have finally reunited—with a welcome song from former OWLAG students @thando_d and Sade!
 We wonder what Lady O made for dinner for her man’s return ????????????
 Remember to keep staying safer at home y’all!

-In the sweet clip, the couple was finally able to get close to one another after 14 days apart.
+In the sweet social media clip, the couple was finally able to get close to one another after 14 days apart.
 They were reunited in song by two former OWLAG students Thando and Sadé.
 The Oprah Winfrey Leadership Academy for Girls, South Africa is a boarding school for grades 8-12, in Henley on Klip, Gauteng Province, South Africa.

 In the video, the girls are singing for Stedman, who is seen waving at them from the front of what appears to be a guest house on the couple’s property.
 He is wearing a black zip-up sweatshirt and pants, and a gray t-shirt.
-His gray hair is cut close to his head and his facial hair is trimmed and neat.
+His gray hair is cut close to his head, and his facial hair is neatly trimmed.

 “Freedom” was the word sung over and over for the couple of 33 years as they finally were able to get close to one another.

-Oprah was seen in the short clip walking towards Stedman with their dog, Sade.
-The legendary talk show host and motivational speaker wore a tan hooded sweatshirt, coordinating pants and brown and tan eyeglasses for their reunion.
+Oprah was seen in the short clip walking toward Stedman with their dog, Sadie.
+The legendary talk show host and motivational speaker wore a tan hooded sweatshirt, coordinating pants and brown-and-tan eyeglasses for their reunion.

 The couple had a long embrace and kissed.
 The clip continued with Oprah and Stedman walking arm-in-arm down a pathway, with Oprah revealing that the duo will have their first dinner together after 14 days apart.

-One of the girls asked, “Uncle Stedman, how do you feel?”
+“Uncle Stedman, how do you feel?” one of the girls asked.

-He responded, “Free at last!”
+“Free at last!” was his response.

-Assistant to O‘s editor-at-large Gayle King, Joseph Zambrano stated in an accompanying comment regarding the quarantine.
+Assistant to O‘s editor-at-large Gayle King, Joseph Zambrano commented on the post regarding the quarantine.

 “Y’all Lady O was not playing with this quarantine!
 We spoke this morning and I said, ‘Is he out yet?’
 And she said, ‘No, his quarantine is lifted at 2 PM.’
 Down.
 To.
 The.
 Hour.”